 Phonics and Reading

 By the end of Year 1, children should be able to state some of the more common alternative pronunciations for graphemes and read many familiar words without the need to blend the sounds out loud first.
 They should be increasingly able to apply their phonic knowledge to select the most plausible graphemes (using the ‘best bet’ strategy) when spelling new words.
 The majority should be able to read and write an additional 33 common exception words correctly.
-These are specifically taught to children using the spelling strategies listed in Appendix 2 of this document) This is continued into Year 2 where children continue to explore alternative pronunciations and become increasingly adept at making the correct choice of grapheme when attempting new words.
+This is continued into Year 2 where children continue to explore alternative pronunciations and become increasingly adept at making the correct choice of grapheme when attempting new words.
 They learn an additional 64 common exception words so that, by the end of Year 2, most children are able to read and spell many words correctly, including those containing common suffixes.

-- In EYFS and Year 1, children have a daily phonics session, following a structured sequence (see below).
+- In EYFS and Year 1, children have a daily phonics session, following the Monster Phonics teaching sequence.
 This ensures that children make rapid progress in systematically learning and revising phonemes and graphemes and common exception words.

 - In Year 2, children have phonics/spelling sessions three times per week, revising previously taught phonics content and teaching spelling rules and strategies.

-- Children are only given a reading book to read independently once they are able to recognise the first six sets of sounds and read some tricky words.
+- Children are only given a reading book to read independently once they are able to recognise the first few sounds and read some tricky words.
 The books given are initially phonic based and are matched closely to a child’s phonic knowledge in order that they can be given opportunities to read words by blending the sounds that have already been taught.
 This then gives them early success in reading and prevents them having to ‘guess’ words.